k9securityio/cedar-py/README.md

 # Cedar Python
 ![CI (main)](https://github.com/k9securityio/cedar-py/actions/workflows/CI.yml/badge.svg?branch=main)

-This repository contains `cedarpolicy`, a Python package that allows using the (Rust) [Cedar Policy](https://github.com/cedar-policy/cedar/tree/main) library from Python more convenient.
+This repository contains `cedarpy`, a Python package that allows using the (Rust) [Cedar Policy](https://github.com/cedar-policy/cedar/tree/main) library from Python more convenient.

 This project is built on the [PyO3](https://docs.rs/pyo3/latest/pyo3/index.html) and [maturin](https://www.maturin.rs/index.html) projects.
 These projects are designed to enable Python to use Rust code and vice versa.